-Little Mother - 19th Century Social Realism
+Little Mother - 19th Century Social Realist Oil Painting Portrait of a Young Girl

-This is a fine 19th century oil on canvas depicting a young girl alone in a dilapidated interior cradling an infant by the eminent Victorian Royal Academician Frank Holl (1845-1888), one of the most important British artists in history.
+This is a fine 19th century oil on canvas depicting a young girl alone in a dilapidated interior cradling an infant by the eminent Victorian Royal Academician Frank Holl R.A.
+(1845-1888), one of the most important British artists in history.
 ‘Little Mother’ is signed by the artist and dated 1880.
 It is sold in a fine quality newly commissioned bespoke gilt metal leaf frame.

 As with all of the original antique oil paintings we sell it is offered in the very finest condition it can be for its age having been professionally cleaned and re-varnished.